 Figure 2.
-Comparison with five unsupervised methods shows that SpaceFlow can identify new spatial domains and generate spatially-consistent low-dimensional embeddings. a.
-Boxplot of adjusted rand index (ARI) scores for all 12 sections of the DLPFC dataset for seven methods. b.
+Comparison with five unsupervised methods shows that SpaceFlow can identify biological meaningful spatial domains and generate spatially-consistent low-dimensional embeddings. a.
+Boxplot of clustering accuracy in all sections of the LIBD human dorsolateral prefrontal cortex (DLPFC) ST dataset41 (n=12 sections) in terms of adjusted rand index (ARI) scores for seven methods.
+In the boxplot, the center line, box limits and whiskers denote the median, upper and lower quartiles, and 1.5× interquartile range, respectively. b.
 Domain segmentations of cortical layers and white matter by annotation (top left panel) and by seven different methods (other panels) using section 151671 of DLPFC data. c.
 UMAP visualizations for DLPFC data section 151671, using low-dimensional embeddings from Seurat, stLearn, DGI, and SpaceFlow colored by the layer annotation of spots. d.
 Cell spatial locations (left panel) and UMAP visualizations (right four panels) colored by the Euclidean distance between spot/cell and origin (0,0), which is the left bottom corner of the first panel. e.
 Dot plot of the gene expression of domain-speciﬁc markers.
 The dot size represents the fraction of cells in a domain expressing the marker and the color intensity represents the average expression of the marker in that domain. f.
 Spatial expression for the top-1 markers of the identified domains. g.
-The bar plot of the Gene Ontology (GO) enrichment of the domain-specific genes for the domain 3 in panel b, SpaceFlow.
-Both the color and the bar length represent the -log10(adjusted p-value).
+The Gene Ontology (GO) enrichment analysis of the domain-specific genes (161 genes) for the domain 3 in panel b, SpaceFlow.
+Both the color and the length of bars represent the enrichment of GO terms using -log10(p-value) metric from topGO analysis.
+P-values were obtained using the one-sided Fisher’s exact test without multiple-testing correction.
+P values < 0.001 were considered significant.

 Figure 3.
 SpaceFlow generates pseudo-Spatiotemporal Map for ST data and uncovered pseudo-spatiotemporal relationship between cells in both spots-resolution and single-cell resolution ST data. a.
 Spatial visualization of pseudotime calculated by Seurat, Monocle, stLearn, and the pSM generated by SpaceFlow on DLPFC data (same dataset as in Figure 2, spot resolution) and b.
 Spatial visualization of pseudotime calculated by Seurat, Monocle, Slingshot, and the pSM generated by SpaceFlow on Stereo-seq data (single-cell resolution). c.
-Spatial expression of genes exhibiting the highest correlation between expression and the pSM value of corresponding spots/cells. d.
+Spatial expression of genes exhibiting the highest correlation between expression and the pSM value of corresponding spots/cells.
+The color represents the z-score of expression level. d.
 Domain segmentations of Stereo-seq ST data given by Seurat, MERINGUE , DGI, and SpaceFlow.
 Top row: full views of the domain segmentations from different methods, bottom row: zoomed views of regions boxed in each panel.

 Figure 4.
 SpaceFlow reveals evolving cell lineage structures in chicken heart development ST data. a.
 Annotation of ST spots from the original study30, where cell types are predicted by mapping scRNA-seq data to ST data. b.
 Annotations from SpaceFlow, with identified valve structures colored in blue. c.
 The pSM generated by SpaceFlow. d.
 The pSM value versus UMAP component 1 from low-dimensional embeddings colored by annotations from SpaceFlow. e.
 Hierarchically clustered heatmap of top-3 domain-specific genes for spots in all time points. f.
-Gene Ontology (GO) enrichment for the top domain-specific genes in the identified valve structures. g.
+Gene Ontology (GO) enrichment for the top domain-specific genes (32 genes) in the identified valve structures.
+Both the color and the length of bars represent the enrichment of GO terms using -log10(p-value) metric from topGO analysis.
+P-values were obtained using the one-sided Fisher’s exact test without multiple-testing correction.
+P values < 0.005 were considered significant. g.
 Space-constrained CellChat inferred cell-cell communication of MDK (left) and PTN (right) pathways with signals sent from spots in the valve regions.